 This module equips students with the effective skills and techniques for translating business and trade-related documents, including business correspondence, contracts and agreements, memorandums, notices and press releases.
 Students will learn to translate texts from English to Chinese and vice versa through proper diction and expressions.

 This module provides students with an understanding of e-commerce and technology in business settings against the modern era.
 Students will learn various platforms on e-commerce.
-Through this module, students will also master the effective and efficient utilization of technical and organizational procedures to boost business performance in contemporary organizations.
+Through this module, students will also master the effective and efficient utilisation of technical and organisational procedures to boost business performance in contemporary organisations.

 This module places students on semester-long internships that match their abilities and interests.
 Alternatively, students may work on career-related or research-related projects in their areas of interest.

-You must also have sat for Mathematics (Elementary/Additional) and fulfil the aggregate computation requirements for the ELR2B2-A aggregate type listed
+You must also have sat for Mathematics (Elementary/Additional) and fulfil the aggregate computation requirements for the ELR2B2-A Aggregate Type.